-The steps for updating the software in an OS, Platform, or App layer is virtually the same.
+The steps for updating the software in an OS, platform, or app layer are virtually the same.
 You add a version to the layer, install the upgrade or patch on the packaging machine, verify, and then finalize the layer.
-Once updated, you deploy the new layer version, and this varies based on the type of layer, as described at the end of this article.
+Once updated, you deploy the new layer version, which varies based on the type of layer.

 Add a version to the layer